Many pregnant people find themselves fretting over every twinge, cramp, or discomfort. When is it normal, and when should you get help?

 Heartburn, or acid reflux, is fairly common in pregnancy.
 Foods that you were once able to eat freely now may cause you enough discomfort to disrupt your routine.

-- Whether it’s your first child or your third, you’re still facing a major life change.
+Whether it’s your first child or your fourth, you’re still facing a major life change.
 Look at possible causes of stress in your life and whether you can eliminate these factors.

 Body changes during pregnancy

-Your body is growing and adjusting throughout pregnancy, and some of these changes can also cause pain in your chest.
+Your body is growing and adjusting throughout pregnancy, and some of these changes also can cause chest pain.

-- Your expanding uterus can put pressure on your diaphragm.
+Your expanding uterus can put pressure on your diaphragm.
 Your breasts become larger, and your rib cage widens.
-Both of these changes cause pressure and, possibly, pain along with shortness of breath.
+Both of these changes can cause pressure and, possibly, pain along with shortness of breath.

 When to Seek Help for Chest Pain

 Although it’s rare, chest pain can be a sign of a more serious problem, including: